SX-Aurora/nlcpy/doc/source/reference/jit/index.rst

 #.
 Pass the string source into ``code`` argument of :class:`nlcpy.jit.CustomVELibrary`.
 #.
 Call :meth:`CustomVELibrary.get_function` to get a function symbol.
 #.
 Execute the object that is returned from :meth:`CustomVELibrary.get_function` as a function.
 #.
-Unload the loaded library if needed.
+Unload the shared library if needed.

 Coding Guide
 ============